-Keywords: Child Labor, Girls' Primary Education Completion Rates, Primary Education, Retention
+Keywords: Child Labor, Girls' Primary Education Completion Rates, Primary Education, Retention.

+INTRODUCTION

 Background Of The Study

 In a world where change is quicker than ever previously and challenges are unprecedented, the role of education in the destiny of nations has never been more fundamental (Cimene et al. 2023) Thus, for the nations of the world and their people to thrive, education and its quality is very vital.
 Nations have aspirations that the education systems they embrace try to address.
 1948 Universal Declaration of Human Rights of the United Nations recognized education as a fundamental human right (Brown, 2016). .This gave education a status as sole and essential resource to a country for obtaining long-lasting social and economic development.
 It increases productivity by contributing towards creating human resource and for overall value to society Zickafoos et al., 2024).